Update Users through Postman

 This request can result into different types of responses.

-There are a few limitations to note when it comes to using Postman and SCIM:
+Limitations to note when using Postman and SCIM: